emilekberg/fimbrethil/README.md

 ![Node.js CI](https://github.com/emilekberg/fimbrethil/workflows/Node.js%20CI/badge.svg)

-fimbrethil is a ECS for javascript and typescript.
+fimbrethil is a ECS (Entity-Component-System) for javascript written in Typescript with no dependencies.

 ## Components